-But trust me, you do not want to be the Two-Buck Chuck of copywriting.
+You do not want your freelance writing clients to think of you as the Two-Buck Chuck of copywriting

-When you sell services, you sell your time.
+In order to make money as a freelance writer, you sell services … which means you sell your time.
 Hours of your life — the one thing you can never get any more of.
 Selling those hours at a discount just doesn’t make sense.

-Of course, if you’re just starting out, you shouldn’t expect to command the same rates as an experienced writer.
+Of course, if you’re new to learning how to become self-employed, you shouldn’t expect to command the same rates as an experienced writer.
 That’s why your first priority is to work very hard to get very, very good, so you spend as little time in “Two-Buck Chuck” territory as possible.

 Crummy clients want cheap writers to produce generic CRaP that, truthfully, no one particularly wants to read anyway.

-Terrific clients want professional writers to produce wonderful words that delight and serve their customers.
+Terrific freelance writing clients want professional writers to produce wonderful words that delight and serve their customers.

 Two very different stories.
 The second one is much more fun.